mmore500/waves/index.md

 Demonstrating strength across multiple criteria will benefit an application, but we will also take into account contextual factors affecting opportunity applicants have had to engage with these issues.

 1. Knowledge/awareness about DEI:
-- [ ] Weak (little to no evidence of awareness of DEI issues)
+  a.
+Weak (little to no evidence of awareness of DEI issues)
-- [ ] Adequate (Some evidence of awareness, but falls short of significant knowledge base or deep interest)
+  b.
+Adequate (Some evidence of awareness, but falls short of significant knowledge base or deep interest)
-- [ ] Strong (clear and deep understanding of dimensions of DEI)
+  c.
+Strong (clear and deep understanding of dimensions of DEI)
 2. Track record in advancing DEI:
-- [ ] Weak (describes few or no past efforts in any detail)
+  a.
+Weak (describes few or no past efforts in any detail)
-- [ ] Adequate (some evidence of past efforts, but not extensive enough to merit a high score)
+  b.
+Adequate (some evidence of past efforts, but not extensive enough to merit a high score)
-- [ ] Strong (sustained track record of varied efforts to promote DEI in teaching, research, or service)
+  c.
+Strong (sustained track record of varied efforts to promote DEI in teaching, research, or service)
 3. Plans for advancing DEI:
-- [ ] Weak (no personal plans to advance DEI)
+  a.
+Weak (no personal plans to advance DEI)
-- [ ] Adequate (some idea about advancing DEI, but not much detail)
+  b.
+Adequate (some idea about advancing DEI, but not much detail)
-- [ ] Strong (clear and detailed plans for advancing DEI)
+  c.
+Strong (clear and detailed plans for advancing DEI)

 Adapted from the [UC Berkeley Office for Faculty Equity & Welfare](https://ofew.berkeley.edu/recruitment/contributions-diversity/rubric-assessing-candidate-contributions-diversity-equity-and).

 ## Example DEI Statements

-TODO
+Coming soon.

 ## Our Commitment to Diversity, Equity, and Inclusion